UofUEpiBio/PHS-7045-egga/README.md

     > Overview, Design Concept, and Details + Human Decision-making
     > (ODD+D protocol). …The article also describes sensitivity
     > analysis, validation results, and how to use and adapt the model …

-4.  **Influential individuals can promote prosocial practices in heterogeneous societies: a mathematical and agent-based model.**

-    Crabtree SA, Wren CD, Dixit A, Levin SA.

-    PNAS Nexus.
-2024 Jul 2;3(7):pgae224. doi: 10.1093/pnasnexus/pgae224.
-    eCollection 2024 Jul.

-    > We construct a general theoretical framework to examine a
-    > game-theoretic model to assess the ease of achieving a cooperative
-    > outcome.
-We then build a dynamic agent-based model to examine
-    > three distinct governance types in a heterogenous population: mon
-    > …

-5.  **Use of Individual-Based Mathematical Modelling to Understand More About Antibiotic Resistance Within-Host.**

-    Saula AY, Rowlatt C, Bowness R.

-    Methods Mol Biol.
-2024;2833:93-108. doi:
-    10.1007/978-1-0716-3981-8_10.

-    > To model complex systems, individual-based models (IBMs),
-    > sometimes called “agent-based models” (ABMs), describe a
-    > simplification of the system through an adequate representation of
-    > the elements. …Events that seldom occur such as the accumulat …

-6.  **Epidemic spreading on spatial higher-order network.**

-    Gu W, Qiu Y, Li W, Zhang Z, Liu X, Song Y, Wang W.

-    Chaos.
-2024 Jul 1;34(7):073105. doi: 10.1063/5.0219759.

-    > Therefore, this study attempts to model and simulate higher-order
-    > interactions among mobile populations and explore their impact on
-    > epidemic transmission.
-This study simulated the spread of the
-    > epidemic in a spatial high-order network based on agent-based …

-7.  **PhysiCell Studio: a graphical tool to make agent-based modeling more accessible.**

-    Heiland R, Bergman D, Lyons B, Waldow G, Cass J, Lima da Rocha H, Ruscone M, Noël V, Macklin P.

-    GigaByte.
-2024 Jun 19;2024:gigabyte128. doi: 10.46471/gigabyte.128.
-    eCollection 2024.

-    > In the best case, the model will be defined using some format
-    > specification - a markup language - that will provide easy model
-    > sharing (and a minimal step toward reproducibility).
-PhysiCell is
-    > an open-source, physics-based multicellular simulation framework
-    > with an …

-8.  **Balancing long-term and short-term strategies in a sustainability game.**

-    Bertolotti F, Roman S.

-    iScience.
-2024 May 27;27(6):110020. doi: 10.1016/j.isci.2024.110020.
-    eCollection 2024 Jun 21.

-    > This article aims to enhance the understanding of this issue by
-    > analyzing how sustainability concerns change over time by means of
-    > a game, and the effect of this variation on the final status of a
-    > system.
-Leveraging insights from the game, we implement an
-    > agent-based …

-9.  **Minimal cellular automaton model with heterogeneous cell sizes predicts epithelial colony growth.**

-    Lange S, Schmied J, Willam P, Voss-Böhme A.

-    J Theor Biol.
-2024 Jun 27:111882. doi: 10.1016/j.jtbi.2024.111882.
-    Online ahead of print.

-    > Cellular automata (CA) have been employed in the past as
-    > numerically efficient mathematical models to study the dynamics of
-    > cell ensembles, but they are not suitable to explore the origins
-    > of contact inhibition as such agent-based models assume fixed c …

-10. **Models of bee responses to land use and land cover changes in agricultural landscapes - a review and research agenda.**

-    Rouabah A, Rabolin-Meinrad C, Gay C, Therond O.

-    Biol Rev Camb Philos Soc.
-2024 Jun 28. doi: 10.1111/brv.13109.
-    Online ahead of print.

-    > Here, we reviewed 42 studies that developed non-correlative models
-    > to explore the impact of land use and land cover changes on bee
-    > populations, and synthesised information about the modelled
-    > systems, modelling approaches, and key model characteristics …

 ## Code of Conduct